Track and Trace for Governments

 All stakeholders stand to gain when the governments adopt Track and Trace.
 Technology benefits are detailed below:

-• Utilises mobile technology to authenticate tax stamps, which guarantees consumers genuine products
+- Utilizes mobile technology to authenticate tax stamps, which guarantees consumers genuine products.

 How to Make a Project Successful